Gregstrq/LightLattices.jl/docs/src/manual.md

 relative_coordinate(collection::AbstractNodeCollection, I1, I2)
 ```
 which returns the coordinate of node `I1` relative to node `I2`.
 The format of the indices `I1` and `I2` depends on particular type of the collection (they should correspond to the default style of index).
-You can find default style of indexing for unit cells in [Unit Cells and Indexing](@ref) section.
+You can find default style of indexing for basis cells in [Unit Cells and Indexing](@ref) section.
 The default styles for lattices are listed in subsection [Default style](@ref)

 !!! note